ksenia-krasheninnikova/cnv_scripts/README.md

 scripts for read-depth cnv annotation

 Requires:

 1. kentUtils
 2. mrfast, mrsfast, mrcanavar http://mrcanavar.sourceforge.net/manual.html
 3. samtools

-Genome masking:
+4. bedtools

+**Genome Masking**

 1. Repeat Finder
 2. Tandem Repeat Finder
 3. Window Masker
 (according to [1])
-4.Partition scaffolds and contigs into kmers of 36bp (with adjacent khmers overlapping 5 bps) and map them to the assembly using mrsFast to account for multi mappings’ ex.:
+4. Partition scaffolds and contigs into kmers of 36bp (with adjacent khmers overlapping 5 bps) and map them to the assembly using mrsFast to account for multi mappings’ ex.:
 ```bash
 split_assembly_to_substrings  path_to_reference.fa 36 5 > reference.kmers_36_5.fa